stpe/harvest-forecast-slack-checkin/README.md

     `heroku create your-appname-of-choice`

-2. Push your local configuration to Heroku:
+2. Set the environment variables using:

-    `heroku config:push`
+    `heroku config:set KEY=VALUE`

 3. Deploy the code to Heroku: